lqkweb/learnMLflow/mlflow-master/docs/source/projects.rst

     for programs that can only read local files.

 uri
     A URI for data either in a local or distributed storage system.
-MLflow will convert any relative paths to absolute paths, as in the ``path`` type.
+MLflow converts relative paths to absolute paths, as in the ``path`` type.
 Use this type for programs that know how to read from distributed storage (for example using Spark).

 Running Projects
 ----------------

-MLflow provides two simple ways to run projects: the ``mlflow run`` :ref:`command-line tool <cli>`, or the :py:func:`mlflow.run` Python API.
+MLflow provides two simple ways to run projects: the ``mlflow run`` :ref:`command-line tool <cli>`, or the :py:func:`mlflow.projects.run` Python API.
 Both tools take the following parameters:

 Project URI
-    Can be either a directory on the local file system or a Git repository path, specified as a URI of the form ``https://<repo>`` (to use HTTPS) or ``user@host:path`` (to use Git over SSH).
+    A directory on the local file system or a Git repository path, specified as a URI of the form ``https://<repo>`` (to use HTTPS) or ``user@host:path`` (to use Git over SSH).
+To run against an MLproject file located in a subdirectory of the project, add a '#' to the end of the URI argument, followed by the relative path from the project's root directory to the subdirectory containing the desired project.

 Project Version
-    Which commit in the Git repository to run, for Git-based projects.
+    For Git-based projects, the commit hash or branch name in the Git repository.

 Entry Point
-    The name of the entry point to use, which defaults to ``main``.
+    The name of the entry point, which defaults to ``main``.
 You can use any entry point named in the ``MLproject`` file, or any ``.py`` or ``.sh`` file in the project, given as a path from the project root (for example, ``src/test.py``).